-Secondly, traps are in charge of holding our shoulder girdle which is why they can sustain a lot of pressure.
+Secondly, traps are in charge of holding the shoulder girdle which is why they can sustain a lot of pressure.

-Consequently, considering these three points makes it clear why the MRV value can be as high as 26 sets/week.
+Consequently, considering these three points it becomes clear that the MRV value can be as high as 26 sets/week.

-Finally, I want to emphasize it one more time.
+Finally, before we continue, I want to emphasize it once more.
 If you only want to grow your traps, you actually don’t need to train your traps directly.

 How often should I train them for the optimal traps volume?

 In fact, traps heal relatively fast which is why you can train them between 2 up to 6 times/week.